TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### RandomProperty
 The number in this field points to [item_enchantment_template.entry](../world/item_enchantment_template#entry) and ties in an item's chance at having a random property attached to it when it is generated.
-The items enchantments are then ultimately derived from ItemRandomProperties.dbc
+The items enchantments are then ultimately derived from [ItemRandomProperties](/files/DBC/335/itemrandomproperties)

 This field and the **RandomSuffix** field CANNOT both have non-zero values.
 &nbsp;

 ### RandomSuffix
 The number in this field points to [item_enchantment_template.entry](../world/item_enchantment_template#entry) and ties in an item's chance at having a random suffix attached to it when it is generated.
-The items enchantments are then ultimately derived from ItemRandomSuffix.dbc
+The items enchantments are then ultimately derived from [ItemRandomSuffix](/files/DBC/335/itemrandomsuffix)

 This field and the **RandomProperty** field CANNOT both have non-zero values.
 &nbsp;